ppc12345/The-intouchable-instruments/README.md

 <br>

 ## <p align="left">(6) &emsp;Project integration</p>
 #####     &emsp;&emsp;Modify the cmakelists.txt file and main.cpp file to integrate the QT project with the Cmake project to finish synchronizing the video stream and displaying it.
+Some parts available for modification：Different length of display music at folder 'audio'.
+User can change code at piano.cpp to choose suitable wav files.
+Name of wav file is xX.wav, x means length(2 is 0.2s, 3 is 0.3s) and X means scale(A means do, B means re).

 <br>